William Henry Baldwin Jr.: Railroad career

-African American education
+African-American education

 Baldwin was an original trustee of the Southern Education Board and became the first president of the General Education Board in 1902.
-In 1894, he became a trustee of Tuskegee University where he became "the intimate friend of Booker T. Washington, and on of his ablest, wisest and most faithful supporters."
+In 1894, he became a trustee of Tuskegee University where he became "the intimate friend of Booker T. Washington, and one of his ablest, wisest and most faithful supporters."
 Baldwin's efforts at Tuskegee were considered so important that during the 25th-anniversary ceremonies his name was inscribed onto the lawn in letters several feet long, along with those of Andrew Carnegie and President William Taft.

 Residence

-In 1904, the new Baldwin home in Locust Valley, Long Island was featured in Architects' & Builders' Magazine.
+In 1904, the new Baldwin home in Locust Valley, Long Island, was featured in Architects' & Builders' Magazine.
 This large, two-story house was designed by noted architect Bradford Lee Gilbert who also designed railroad stations for Baldwin.
 Described as "a simple type of New England Colonial architecture," the house was fabricated in cement with wood trim and a cypress shingle roof that was stained red.
 The Baldwin's home was located on a hill that overlooked Long Island Sound and was near the golf courses of the Nassau Club.